Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 If the URL structure for the new site will be different than the existing site’s, a team member may need to create a spreadsheet that includes all legacy URLs and their new destination.
 Here’s an example of how those entries might look:

-Testing occurs once all of the website elements are in place on a staging site.
-This may begin with a designer’s internal review, to ensure developers correctly implemented the design and interactive features.
-Often, teams outsource quality assurance testing, to avoid internal bias.
+Testing begins once all website elements are in place on a staging site.
+It often starts with an internal design review, ensuring developers have correctly implemented the design and interactive features.
+Many teams also outsource quality assurance testing to avoid internal bias.

 If you’ve ever been part of a web design project, you know that production timelines can be disrupted for a huge variety of reasons.
 When planning a web design workflow, especially with a client, it’s wise to overestimate the time needed for each step, so that if and when an unexpected obstacle arises, it’s less likely to postpone the launch date.
 It's also important to set up controls that determine when the next phase of web development can occur.